 Julian is particularly interested in working with buildings that have a potentially uncertain future and his work has been rewarded through the shortlisting for, or winning, of a selection of awards.

 Trevor Munday RIBA - Architect

 Trevor has worked in the practice since 2014 on a variety of projects including churches and private houses.
 He has been involved in reordering schemes together with Heritage Lottery funded projects for repairing church fabric.
 In addition he has been working on a listed post war house, helping to detail and manage the joinery work on site.

 Trevor has a keen interest in traditional building techniques and materials.
 His methodical approach to drawing and detailing together with his excellent 3D computer skills are valued widely by the team.
 He particularly enjoys working with old fabric and unravelling the layers of historic assembly.

-Sally joined the team in September 2017, having previously worked for Jane some 8 years ago.
+Sally has previously worked with Jane and re-joined the team as PA in September 2017.
 She brings a wealth of experience from architectural, planning and legal sectors.